-Most teens need about eight to 10 hours of sleep a night — and sometimes more — to maintain optimal daytime alertness.
-But few teens actually get that much sleep regularly, thanks to factors such as part-time jobs, early-morning classes, homework, extracurricular activities, social demands, and use of computers and other electronic gadgets.
+Most teens need about eight to 10 hours of sleep a night on a regular basis to maintain optimal health and daytime alertness.
+But few teens actually get that much sleep regularly, thanks to early classes, homework, extracurricular activities, part-time jobs, social demands and screen time.

 See more In-depth

 - Paruthi S, et al. Recommended amount of sleep for pediatric populations: A consensus statement of the American Academy of Sleep Medicine.
 Journal of Clinical Sleep Medicine.
-2016;12:785.
+2016; doi:10.5664/jcsm.5866.

 - Teen sleep duration health advisory.
 American Academy of Sleep Medicine. https://aasm.org/advocacy/position-statements/teen-sleep-duration-health-advisory/.
 Accessed Sept.
 15, 2020.

 - Kliegman RM, et al. Sleep medicine.
 In: Nelson Textbook of Pediatrics.
 20th ed.
 Elsevier; 2016. https://www.clinicalkey.com.
 Accessed Sept.
 16, 2020.

 - Johansson AEE, et al. Adolescent sleep and the impact of technology use before sleep on daytime function.
 Journal of Pediatric Nursing.
 2016; doi:10.1016/j.pedn.2016.04.004.

 - Hale L, et al. Youth screen media habits and sleep: Sleep-friendly screen-behavior recommendations for clinicians, educators and parents.
 Child and Adolescent Psychiatric Clinics of North America.
 2018; doi:10.1016/j.chc.2017.11.014.

 - Book: Tired Teens